 If level mode is chosen, DATA_AV is set inactive after the first of the TL (TL = trigger level) reads (with the falling edge of READ).
 The trigger condition is checked again after TL reads.
-For single conversion mode, DATA_AV type should be programmed to active level mode (set bit 4 of CR1 to zero).
+For single conversion mode, DATA_AV type should be programmed to active level mode.